's-Hertogenbosch: Louis XIV to Bonaparte

 After the Peace of Westphalia, the fortifications were again expanded.
 In 1672, the Dutch rampjaar, the city held against the army of Louis XIV of France.
 In 1794 French revolutionary troops under the command of Charles Pichegru attacked the city.
 It was only weakly defended, and fell after a short siege.
 Pichegru then crossed the rivers and put an end to the Dutch Republic.

-In the Batavian Republic, that was established in 1795, both Catholics and Brabanders at last gained equal rights.
+Under the new Batavian Republic, established in 1795, both Catholics and Brabanders at last gained equal rights.
 From 1806, the city became part of the Kingdom of Holland and from 1810, it was incorporated into the First French Empire.
 It was captured by the Prussians in 1814.

 Kingdom of the Netherlands

 The next year, 1815, when the United Kingdom of the Netherlands was established, it became the capital of North Brabant.
 Many newer and more modern fortresses were created in the vicinity of the city.
 A new canal was built, the 'Zuid-Willemsvaart', which gave the city an economic impulse.
 Trade, manufacturing and industry grew.
 Until 1878, it was forbidden to build outside the ramparts.
 That led to overcrowding and the highest infant mortality in the kingdom.

 At the end of the 19th century, the very conservative city government prevented industrial investment to avoid an increase in the number of workers and the establishment of educational institutions: students were regarded as disorderly.
 As a result, the relative importance of the city diminished.